code-423n4/2024-03-zksync/docs/VM Section/How compiler works/exception_handling.md

 This document explains some peculiarities of the exception handling (EH) in zkEVM architecture.

-In a nutshell, there are two EH mechanisms in zkEVM: contract-level and function-level.
+In a nutshell, there are two exception handling mechanisms in zkEVM: contract-level and function-level.
 The former was inherited from the EVM architecture, and the latter is more common to general-purpose languages.

 |  | Contract Level | Function Level |